nvidia-holoscan/holohub/tutorials/integrate_external_libs_into_pipeline/README.md

 #### Sample code

 CV-CUDA is implemented with DLPack standards.
-A CV-CUDA tensor can directly access a Holocan Tensor.
+A CV-CUDA tensor can directly access a Holoscan Tensor.

 Refer to the [Holoscan CV-CUDA sample application](https://github.com/nvidia-holoscan/holohub/tree/main/applications/cvcuda_basic) for an example of how to use CV-CUDA with Holoscan SDK.